Singapore Visa Photo Maker — ICA-Compliant 400 x 514 Photo Online

 - Photo is older than the 3-month window ICA requires

-- Glasses cause glare or visibly alter eye shape or color
+- Glasses cause glare or visibly alter eye shape or colour — see glasses rules

-- Head covering — worn for non-religious reasons — obscures part of the face
+- Head covering worn for non-religious reasons obscures part of the face — see head covering rules

 - Photo was prepared for a different visa-type track and uses the wrong file-size profile